Interstate 69 in Indiana: Section 6

-The routing of Section 6 of I-69 from Martinsville to Indianapolis was again studied by INDOT, with five candidate finalist routes selected from nearly two-dozen options.
+The routing of Section 6 of I-69 from Martinsville to Indianapolis was again studied by INDOT, with five candidate finalist routes selected from nearly two dozen options.
 On March 30, 2016, INDOT announced that I-69 would complete its route to Indianapolis following the current right-of-way of the SR 37 expressway.
-The Interstate will be constructed along the path of SR 37 from Martinsville—through Morgan, northwest Johnson, and southwest Marion counties—connecting with I-465.
-The only significant deviation from the present alignment of SR 37 would be just south of the junction at I-465, where the freeway will deviate slightly to the west to allow the present Harding Street interchange of I-465 to remain, with only slight modification to its western ramps.
-INDOT reported that studies have shown that this preferred routing would reduce crashes and congestion the most, affect less forest and farm acreage, and result in the greatest decrease in travel time.
-The SR 37 routing also reduces the cost of the project by eliminating the need for a bridge over the White River between Martinsville and I-465.
-The path also impacts the most businesses, which had been a concern raised by Martinsville residents, business owners, and lawmakers.
+The Interstate would be constructed along the path of SR 37 from Martinsville—through Morgan, northwest Johnson, and southwest Marion counties—connecting with I-465.
+The only significant deviation from the alignment of SR 37 was just south of the junction at I-465, where the freeway deviates slightly to the west to allow the Harding Street interchange of I-465 to remain, with only slight modification to its western ramps.
+The freeway has two lanes in each direction in Morgan County, three in each direction from Smith Valley Road to Southport Road in Marion County, and four in each direction from Southport Road to I-465.
+INDOT reported that studies showed that this preferred routing would reduce crashes and congestion the most, affect less forest and farm acreage, and result in the greatest decrease in travel time.
+The SR 37 routing also reduced the cost of the project by eliminating the need for a bridge over the White River between Martinsville and I-465.
+However, the path also impacted the most businesses, which had been a concern raised by Martinsville residents, business owners, and lawmakers.
+The total cost of Section 6 was estimated to be $1.5 billion, which includes $700 to $800 million in actual construction costs, with an initial completion date of 2025.
+INDOT subsequently moved the planned completion date to 2024.